DINGDAMU/P4NEntropy/README.md

     After this step you'll see the terminal of **mininet**
 2. Forwarding at least 10 packets in **mininet**

-Check the difference of entropy between
+Check the difference of normalized entropy between
    ```
     pingall
     pingall